Wi-Fi

 Certified products can use the official Wi-Fi logo, which indicates that the product is interoperable with any other product also showing the logo.

-Wi-Fi vs. cellular
+vs. cellular

 Some argue that Wi-Fi and related consumer technologies hold the key to replacing cellular telephone networks such as GSM.
 Some obstacles to this happening in the near future are missing roaming and authentication features (see 802.1x, SIM cards and RADIUS), the narrowness of the available spectrum and the limited range of Wi-Fi.
 Despite such problems, companies like Zyxel, SocketIP and Symbol Technologies are offering telephony platforms (Central Office replacements and terminals (phones) that use Wi-Fi transport.